gcadeado/match3-test/README.md

 ![Gameplay footage](https://user-images.githubusercontent.com/1725075/89704704-b6fc5500-d92c-11ea-8c02-6aee59d17d8a.gif)

 This is a complete game for an admission test.
-You can play the game by building it youself in Unity.
+You can play the game by building it youself in Unity, or by downloading the latest release in the [releases page](https://github.com/gcadeado/match3-test/releases).

 **Game concept**